Alcohol consumption in Ireland

 Limitations of consumption data comparisons

-The methodology to convert alcohol drinks to pure alcohol may differ across countries.
+The methodology to convert alcoholic drinks to pure alcohol may differ across countries.
 Caution should thus be used in interpreting the data.
 Typically, beer is weighted as 4-5%, wine as 11-16% and spirits as 40% of pure alcohol equivalent.
 For instance, official statistics do not include unrecorded alcohol consumption, such as home production.
 In Estonia and Russia, data include a correction for tourist consumption, cross-border trade and illegal alcohol trade and consumption.
 In some countries (e.g. Luxembourg), national sales do not accurately reflect actual consumption by residents, since purchases by non-residents may create a significant gap between national sales and consumption.
 Alcohol consumption in Luxembourg is thus estimated as the mean of alcohol consumption in France and Germany For Ireland, the methodology used is converted to pure alcohol based on alcohol by volume (ABV) with Cider 4.5% and Wine 12.5% and excise duty figures of alcohol (litres) are divided by population (aged 15 years old and over) figures.

 Recent research that examined alcohol exposure between 1990 and 2014 as well as predicting forecasts until 2030 has found that trends in alcohol use have varied in various parts of the world.
-For example, the WHO (World Health Organisation) report that alcohol consumption has declined in many European countries, as first reported in western European countries and more recently in eastern European countries such as Russia.
+For example, the WHO (World Health Organisation) report that alcohol consumption has declined in many European countries, as first reported in Western European countries and more recently in Eastern European countries such as Russia.
 However, alcohol consumption has increased in some Asian countries such as India, Vietnam, and China.

-• Patterns of alcohol consumption in Ireland
+Patterns of alcohol consumption in Ireland

 While overall per capita consumption helps to assess long-term trends, it does not identify sub-populations at risk from harmful drinking patterns (OECD 2021).
 The relationship between per capita consumption and harm is modified by the number of drinkers in a population and the way alcohol is consumed.
 National population survey data may be used to determine alcohol use patterns and in Ireland this survey data is included in the Healthy Ireland Survey data